 How fast does hair grow?

-The gold standard is that hair grows about 1 centimetre every month (about 1/2 inch per month), and it is not influenced by how frequently you shave or cut your hair.
+The typical growth rate of healthy hair is about 1 centimetre per month (about 1/2 inch per month), and this rate is not impacted by frequent shaving or cutting, contrary to popular belief.

 How to speed up hair growth?